Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Obtain Batch Shipyard through git clone or downloading the archive and unpacking
 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard
-# Install for Python 3.5+ (recommended) in the virtual environment ".shipyard"
+# Install for Python 3.5+ in the virtual environment ".shipyard"
 ./install.sh
-# Or install for Python 2.7 (not recommended) in the virtual environment ".shipyard"
-./install.sh -2
 ```

 A helper script named `shipyard` will be generated with a successful